matomo-org/developer-documentation/docs/4.x/ab-tests/browser.md

 ## Creating an experiment

-Read the [A/B testing user guide](https://piwik.org/docs/ab-testing/) to learn more about creating an A/B test experiment.
+Read the [A/B testing user guide](https://matomo.org/docs/ab-testing/) to learn more about creating an A/B test experiment.

 ## Embedding the A/B Testing JavaScript framework

-The [A/B Testing plugin](https://www.ab-tests.net) directly adds the JavaScript A/B testing framework to your Piwik JavaScript tracker file `/piwik.js` and is therefore loaded automatically with the [Piwik JavaScript Tracking Code](/guides/tracking-javascript-guide).
+The [A/B Testing plugin](https://www.ab-tests.net) directly adds the JavaScript A/B testing framework to your Matomo JavaScript tracker file `/matomo.js` and is therefore loaded automatically with the [Piwik JavaScript Tracking Code](/guides/tracking-javascript-guide).

-This will work by default as long as the file `piwik.js` in your Piwik directory is writable by the webserver/PHP.
+This will work by default as long as the file `matomo.js` in your Piwik directory is writable by the webserver/PHP.

 To check whether this works by default for you, login into Piwik as a Super User, go to Administration, and open the "System Check" report.
-If the System Check displays a warning for "Writable Piwik.js" then [learn below in the FAQ how to solve this](#how-do-i-include-the-ab-testing-framework-when-my-piwikjs-file-is-not-writable).
+If the System Check displays a warning for "Writable Matomo.js" then [learn below in the FAQ how to solve this](#how-do-i-include-the-ab-testing-framework-when-my-matomojs-file-is-not-writable).

-### Loading piwik.js synchronously as early as possible
+### Loading matomo.js synchronously as early as possible

-To prevent any flickering / flashing of content when you run your experiments, you need to make sure to load the `piwik.js` tracker file as early as possible.
+To prevent any flickering / flashing of content when you run your experiments, you need to make sure to load the `matomo.js` tracker file as early as possible.
 Edit your JavaScript tracking code as follows:

-* Move the Piwik Tracking Code that loads the `piwik.js` file into the HTML `<head>`
+* Move the Piwik Tracking Code that loads the `matomo.js` file into the HTML `<head>`
 * Load the file synchronously instead of asynchronously by:
-  1. Removing the two lines containing: `var d=document, g=d.createElement('script'), s=d.getElementsByTagName('script')[0]; g.type='text/javascript'; g.async=true; g.defer=true; g.src=u+'piwik.js'; s.parentNode.insertBefore(g,s);`
+  1. Removing the two lines containing: `var d=document, g=d.createElement('script'), s=d.getElementsByTagName('script')[0]; g.type='text/javascript'; g.async=true; g.defer=true; g.src=u+'matomo.js'; s.parentNode.insertBefore(g,s);`
-  2. Adding the following line after the closing `</script>` element: `<script type="text/javascript" src="//$yourPiwikDomain/piwik.js"></script>`
+  2. Adding the following line after the closing `</script>` element: `<script type="text/javascript" src="//$yourPiwikDomain/matomo.js"></script>`
   3. Your JavaScript tracker code should look like this:

     ```html